 TDD beam measurement is started upon receiving an MLME-TDD-BEAM- MEASUREMENT.request primitive with BFRole parameter set to Initiator.

-The Responder Feedback Offset and Initiator Ack Offset fields shall be set to zero in all TDD SSW frames transmitted for TDD beam measurement, i.e., TDD SSW frames with TDD Group Beamforming field set to 0 and TDD Beam Measurement field set to 1.
+During a TDD beam measurement, the TDD Slot CDOWN field in each transmitted frame shall contain the total number of TDD slots remaining until the end of the initiator TDD beam measurement, such that the last TDD SSW frame transmission by the initiator has the TDD Slot CDOWN field set to 0.

 No TDD SSW Ack frame shall be transmitted

 10.43.10.7 Responder operation for TDD beam measurement